nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ### 2.7.1 Reconfigure external database address after initialization

 It is possible to change the external database after the initialization while the Sidecar container is running.
 This will not recreate the database, so we need to make sure that the `serverconf` database and a user with granted permissions to access it are already created.
 To change the database host we need to:
-- Run a new command on the sidecar container:
+- Run a new command on the Sidecar container:
 ```bash
 docker exec -it <sidecar_container_name> bash
   ```